Doctoral Project:

-Mythological Migrations: Imagining Queer Muslim Utopias, 2018 — present
+Mythological Migrations: Imagining Queer Muslim Utopias, Aalto University, Espoo, 2017 - 2025

-Supervisor and Advisor: Dr. Mira Kallio-Tavin, Aalto University, Finland
+Supervisor and Advisor: Professor Mira Kallio-Tavin, University of Georgia, USA

 Supported by: Kone Foundation, Finland